Telephone contact is via Weaver Hall Museum, Northwich: 01606 271640

 The mill is in a rural area and bus links are very limited.
 The 41 and 41A services from Chester to Clutton via Malpas and Tilston stop closest to the mill.

-The mill has an exhibition space, gift shop, car park, accessible toilet and an attractive picnic area.
+The mill has an exhibition area, gift shop, car park, accessible toilet and an attractive picnic area.
+Please bring your own refreshments or picnic to enjoy in the grounds.
 A gentle slope provides access to the upper floor of the mill for wheelchairs and pushchairs.

 Click here for a full access guide to Stretton Watermill, kindly provided by DisabledGo.com